kirazero17/aws-fcj-workshop-tags/content/2-Managing-tags/2.2-CLI/_index.md

 ### Select the Amazon VPC

-Run the following command in the AWS Cloud9 terminal after making the following edits:
+Run the following command in the AWS Cloud9/VSCode Server terminal after making the following edits:

 - a.
-Enter value of the Amazon VPC ID from the previous step in the place of `"VPC-ID"`
+Enter value of the **Amazon VPC ID** from the previous step in the place of `"VPC-ID"`

 - b.
 Enter the name of your region, such as `eu-west-1`, in the place of `"REGION"`